node-class-may-2023/ComIT_Node/javascript.md

 * V8 is maintained by Google
 * We'll use browser to run JavaScript client side and Node.js for Server side

-## Variables declaration & assignment operator
+## Variables declaration & assignment operators

 ## Variables declaration

 * Many times when coding we need to store a value to interact with it
 * This value is stored in our computer memory
-* As this values might change over time we'll call `variables` to this memory positions
+* As this values might change over time we'll call this memory position a `variable`
-* We can assign variables `name` to identify them
+* We can assign variables a `name` to identify them
 * It's a good practice to use descriptive names to define our variables
 * If we use names like a, b, foo they don't add any context about what we're coding
-* We can then define that a variables are named memory positions where we can assign different values and override them in case we need to
+* We can then define that variables are named memory positions where we can assign different values and override them when needed

 ### ES5
 * To define a variable in JavaScript we just need a variable name
 * The variable statement **var** declares a variable, optionally initializing it to a value
-* Also end each statement with a `;`
+* Also end each statement with `;`
 * [MDN var doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var)

 **Example:**